whaynes/STCW23/jekyll/_tasks/Common.md

 ---
-title: Common Tasks
+title: STCW Tasks (Common)
-tables: ['PS', 'FF', 'EFA','PSSR', 'SCRB', 'AFF', 'MFA']
-layout: task_index
-task_number: nil
+subtitle: for all licenced major students
 ---

-All Marine students must satisfy the elements of these tables: